 I commented earlier that social media have the potential for impacting virtually every category of the Baldrige Criteria.
 Let me illustrate with a few examples.
 In the Organizational Profile, social media can play a significant role in communicating with suppliers and in assessing your competitive environment.
 The latter topic relates directly to strategy considerations in Category 2, Strategic Planning.
 In Category 1, Leadership, social media provide a powerful vehicle for senior leader communication with the workforce, particularly in a multi-site or multi-country operation.
 In the Customer Focus and Workforce Focus categories, social media are critical to listening to the voice of the customer (external and internal) and provide a significant mechanism for engaging them and building stronger relationships.
 I could give additional details for these and the other Criteria categories; as you can see, the implications are pervasive.
 The question is how to rise to the challenge!

 This column comes at the start of summer, when we all deserve a little time off, so I will be back with my next column in August.
 In the interim, I hope I have led you to think about your organization's use of social media.
-And if you have thoughts about how the topic should be enhanced in the new Baldrige Criteria, please let me know at firstname.lastname@example.org.
+And if you have thoughts about how the topic should be enhanced in the new Baldrige Criteria, please let me know at harry.hertz [at] nist.gov.
 Have a good summer!

 Baldrige Excellence Framework